mdn-pent/ctf-writeups/HacksVault/Hacking Zettelkasten/TryHackMe/Easy Peasy.md

 <img src="../../Flameshots/06daf159a86267455a39ff70c83bf8c4.png" alt="06daf159a86267455a39ff70c83bf8c4.png" width="383" height="100">

-on the same page we find what looks like another string that we need to [Decode](../../3%20-%20Tags/Hacking%20Concepts/Decode.md).
+on the same page we find what looks like another string that we need [Decoding](../../3%20-%20Tags/Hacking%20Concepts/Decoding.md).
 The hint says: “its encoded with ba..”

 ![3109e8fb4fa41289d7ea1148473eeae0.png](../../2%20-%20Resources/Others/Flameshots/3109e8fb4fa41289d7ea1148473eeae0.png)